Zharta/lotm-renting-protocol-v1/README.md

 #### Renting contract (`RentingV3.vy`)

 The renting contract is the single user-facing contract for each Renting Market.
-This contract does not hold any assets, it manages the creation of vaults (as minimal proxies to the vault implementation) and delegates the calls to the vaults, with the exception of the admin functions.
+This contract holds payment tokens and manages the creation of vaults (as minimal proxies to the vault implementation).
+It manages the state of rentals and delegates some calls to the vaults, with the exception of the admin functions.

 ##### State variables